cultivate-software/render-with-decorators/README.md

 ## The problem

-Rendering React components in tests often require wrapping them in all kinds of providers.
+Rendering React components in tests often requires wrapping them in all kinds of providers.
 Some apps require dozens of providers to function correctly.
 For instance:

 - React Router `MemoryRouter`
 - Redux `StoreProvider`
 - Material UI `ThemeProvider`
-- Format.JS `IntlProvicer`
+- Format.JS `IntlProvider`
+- Backstage `ApiProvider`
 - ...

-And there are, of course, all the custom `Context.Provider`s.
+And there are, of course, all the custom `Context.Providers`.

 [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) recommends creating a [custom render](https://testing-library.com/docs/react-testing-library/setup#custom-render) function: